selin-k/autonomousdrone/README.md

 This is a high school project where I delved into drone building and optimization of its use cases through an attempt to add an element of autonomy.

-The goal of the project is to produce a simple drone with manual controls then take it a step further with the ability to detect objects and return information about them – such as what they are and where they are.
-The drone built will be a 250 quadcopter and the tech specs are available in the documentation pdf.
-The object detection and data processing features will be running on a Raspberry Pi model 3 B+.
+The goal of the project was to produce a simple drone, from scratch, with manual controls; then, take it a step further with the ability to detect objects and return information about them – such as what they are and where they are.
+The drone built was a 250 quadcopter; the tech specs are available in the documentation pdf.
+The object detection and data processing features are ran on a Raspberry Pi model 3 B+.

 ![Here is an idea of the scope that the system currently covers:](https://github.com/selin-k/autonomousdrone/blob/main/Picture1.png)
 [a link](https://github.com/user/repo/blob/branch/other_file.md)